MImahin/Global-Multimodal-Geo-Biotic-Dataset-GMGBD/README.md

 # GMGBD: Global Multi-modal Geo-Biodiversity Dataset

 GMGBD is a high-resolution, enriched dataset designed to bridge the gap between raw citizen science observations and deep ecological insights.
-By integrating **Vision-Language Models (VLM)** with **Geospatial Remote Sensing**, it provides a contextual understanding of biodiversity that goes beyond simple image classification. [checkout :](https://mimahin.github.io/Global-Multimodal-Geo-Biotic-Dataset-GMGBD/)
+By integrating **Vision-Language Models (VLM)** with **Geospatial Remote Sensing**, it provides a contextual understanding of biodiversity that goes beyond simple image classification.
+[Checkout website](https://mimahin.github.io/Global-Multimodal-Geo-Biotic-Dataset-GMGBD/)

 ---